 - Multiple criteria evaluation of effectiveness of treatment and services;

 - Use of pharmacological agents in the treatment of mental illness;

 - Optimal organization of mental health and related services;

 - Evaluation of innovative service delivery models;

-- Defining and describing the care received and establishing and testing standards for quality of care;
+- Establishing and testing standards for quality of care;

 - Methodological and statistical challenges inherent in conducting mental health services research in community settings;

-- Evaluation of dissemination methods on improving mental health services;
+- Evaluation of dissemination and implementation methods on improving mental health services;

 - The effect of social and cultural contexts on the delivery of, acceptance of, and/or barriers to care and on the acceptance of mental illness and persons with mental illness and treatment of such persons in care delivery settings.